 Parameter Description AUTHENTICATION_SOURCES The default value for this parameter is internal .
-To enable OAUTH2 authentication, you must include oauth2 in the list of values for this parameter. you can modify the value as follows: • ['oauth2', 'internal']: pgAdmin will display an additional button for authenticating with oauth2 OAUTH2_NAME The name of the Oauth2 provider, ex: Google, Github OAUTH2_DISPLAY_NAME Oauth2 display name in pgAdmin OAUTH2_CLIENT_ID Oauth2 Client ID OAUTH2_CLIENT_SECRET Oauth2 Client Secret OAUTH2_TOKEN_URL Oauth2 Access Token endpoint OAUTH2_AUTHORIZATION_URL Endpoint for user authorization OAUTH2_SERVER_METADATA_URL Server metadata url for your OAuth2 provider OAUTH2_API_BASE_URL Oauth2 base URL endpoint to make requests simple, ex: https://api.github.com/ OAUTH2_USERINFO_ENDPOINT User Endpoint, ex: user (for github) and useinfo (for google) OAUTH2_SCOPE Oauth scope, ex: 'openid email profile'.
+To enable OAUTH2 authentication, you must include oauth2 in the list of values for this parameter. you can modify the value as follows: • ['oauth2', 'internal']: pgAdmin will display an additional button for authenticating with oauth2 OAUTH2_NAME The name of the Oauth2 provider, ex: Google, Github OAUTH2_DISPLAY_NAME Oauth2 display name in pgAdmin OAUTH2_CLIENT_ID Oauth2 Client ID OAUTH2_CLIENT_SECRET Oauth2 Client Secret OAUTH2_TOKEN_URL Oauth2 Access Token endpoint OAUTH2_AUTHORIZATION_URL Endpoint for user authorization OAUTH2_SERVER_METADATA_URL Server metadata url for your OAuth2 provider OAUTH2_API_BASE_URL Oauth2 base URL endpoint to make requests simple, ex: https://api.github.com/ OAUTH2_USERINFO_ENDPOINT User Endpoint, ex: user (for github) and useinfo (for google)

+Parameter Description OAUTH2_SCOPE Oauth scope, ex: 'openid email profile'.
 Note that an 'email' claim is required in the resulting profile.
 OAUTH2_ICON The Font-awesome icon to be placed on the oauth2 button, ex: fagithub OAUTH2_BUTTON_COLOR Oauth2 button color OAUTH2_USERNAME_CLAIM The claim which is used for the username.
 If the value is empty the email is used as username, but if a value is provided, the claim has to exist.
 Ex: oid (for AzureAD) OAUTH2_AUTO_CREATE_USER Set the value to True if you want to automatically create a pgAdmin user corresponding to a successfully authenticated Oauth2 user.
 Please note that password is not stored in the pgAdmin database.
+OAUTH2_ADDITIONAL_CLAIMS If a dictionary is provided, pgAdmin will check for a matching key and value on the userinfo endpoint and in the Id Token.
+In case there is no match with the provided config, the user will receive an authorization error.
+Useful for checking AzureAD wids or groups, GitLab owner, maintainer and reporter claims.
+OAUTH2_SSL_CERT_VERIFICATION Set this variable to False to disable SSL certificate verification for OAuth2 provider.
+This may need to set False, in case of self-signed certificates.